enriquepablo/npl-web/npl_foundation.rst

 was his Basic Law V, that corresponds to UC and allowed him to kind of reduce the system to first order.
-Because the natural logic is obviously first order.
+Because the natural logic is obviously
+(as I tried to show above)
+first order.

 From then on, axiomatic set theory evolved, without UC, to grow a range of esoteric axioms that quite estranged it from